 Are you creative and full of new ideas?
 Do you have an eye for style and a desire for perfection?
-Do you have strong technical and/or entrepreneurial skills?
-If this describes you, then you should consider pursuing a Bachelor of Fine Arts or Bachelor of Arts degree in an art program at the University of North Texas.
+Do you have strong technical or entrepreneurial skills?
+If this describes you, then you should pursue a Bachelor of Fine Arts or Bachelor of Arts degree in an art program at the University of North Texas.

-By pursuing a degree in the College of Visual Arts and Design, you will be immersed in a supportive and vibrant atmosphere that can help you find a rewarding career as a(n):
+By pursuing a degree in the College of Visual Arts and Design, you’ll be immersed in a supportive and vibrant atmosphere that can help you find a rewarding career as a(n):

-Among our many distinguished graduates are Jesús Moroles, renowned granite sculptor and National Medal of Arts recipient; T Lewis, illustrator for the nationally syndicated comic strip Over the Hedge; and Michael Faircloth, fashion designer for former first lady Laura Bush.
+Among our many distinguished graduates are Jesús Moroles, renowned granite sculptor and National Medal of Arts recipient; Heather Amuny- Dey, creative director of global Nike brand design; and Michael Faircloth, fashion designer for former first lady Laura Bush.

-Our College of Visual Arts and Design provides a superior education in art as well as specialized study in your major.
+The College of Visual Arts and Design provides a superior education in art and specialized study in your major.
 We offer majors in:

-Many faculty members are nationally and internationally acclaimed artists and scholars who impact communities worldwide.
+Many faculty members are nationally and internationally known artists and scholars who are impacting communities worldwide.
 In addition, some are active members and leaders of national organizations.
-They will guide and encourage you to explore new directions in art so you can become a well-rounded art professional.
+They’ll guide and encourage you to explore new directions in art so you become a wellrounded art professional.

-The college also sponsors a Residents Engaged in Academic Living Community for art students who live on campus.
+The college also sponsors a Residents Engaged in Academic Living Community (REAL Community) for art and design students who live on campus.
 The Art and Design Community enhances your academic and social experiences.
-More information about this community is available at reslife.unt.edu.

 There are opportunities for exhibiting your work as you progress through a program.
-Competitive exhibitions are held on campus in the University Union, the UNT Art Gallery, the North and Lightwell galleries, and the Cora Stafford Gallery.
+Competitive exhibitions are held on campus in the UNT Art Gallery, the North and Lightwell galleries, and the Cora Stafford Gallery.

-The annual Voertman Student Art Competition is juried by arts professionals and gives out many cash awards and art scholarships.
+The annual Voertman Student Art Competition is juried by art professionals and awards cash prizes and art scholarships.
 Students also participate in local, regional and international exhibitions.

 The College of Visual Arts and Design is one of the nation’s most comprehensive visual arts schools and one of the best in the Southwest.
-It is accredited by the National Association of Schools of Art and Design (11250 Roger Bacon Drive, Suite 21; Reston, Va.
+It’s accredited by the National Association of Schools of Art and Design (11250 Roger Bacon Drive, Suite 21; Reston, Va.
 20190-5248; telephone 703-437-0700).
 This means our college meets or exceeds high standards of academic excellence.
 Several programs have also earned recognitions from other national organizations.

 The college’s facilities include large art studios, computer labs, a wood and sculpture workshop, a professional fine art print press, and a visual resources library.

-You will need to meet the College of Visual Arts and Design’s admission requirements to qualify as a pre-major.
-The college’s requirements are outlined at art.unt.edu/admission-requirements.html.
+You’ll need to meet the College of Visual Arts and Design’s admission requirements to qualify as a pre-major.
 These requirements are in addition to the ones administered by the university.